Stephen Vasciannie

-Stephen Charles Vasciannie (born 17 January 1960) is a Jamaican law professor.
+Stephen Charles Vasciannie (born 17 January 1960) is a Jamaican legal scholar, academic administrator, and politician.
+He is a professor of international law at the University of the West Indies, Mona.

-Formerly Deputy Solicitor-General and principal of the Norman Manley Law School, Vasciannie served as Jamaica's Ambassador Extraordinary and Plenipotentiary to the United States until he stepped down to return to academic life.
+Vasciannie served as the principal of the Norman Manley Law School from 2008 to 2010, as Jamaica's ambassador to the United States from 2012 to 2015, and as the principal of the University of Technology, Jamaica, from 2017 to 2020.

+Early life and education

+Vasciannie attended St Richard's primary school and attended Kingston College from 1971 to 1978.

 In politics and government

 Vasciannie was one of the founding members of the National Democratic Movement (NDM) along with former Prime Minister of Jamaica Bruce Golding.
 He served as Deputy Solicitor-General until 2007.
 The Public Services Commission recommended that year that he be appointed Solicitor-General, however, Golding, whose relationship with Vasciannie had deteriorated since Golding's departure from the NDM, did not accept Vasciannie's nomination; instead, Golding fired all the members of the commission, and the new commission members appointed chose Douglas Leys to assume the office of Solicitor-General instead.
 Preceding the People's National Party victory in the 2012 general election Vasciannie was named Jamaica's ambassador to the United States in June 2012, and succeeded Jamaican businesswoman Audrey Marks, who was appointed under the Golding administration.